CISMM/nano/installer/README.version.txt

-This program requires the NSRG runtime to be installed.

 Versions:
 ---------
 12.6:  (June 18, 2010)
 	- includes serdar cakici's additions on automatic point finding and point set registration.
+	- fixes corrupted arrow images for the direct-step dialog.
 12.5:  (November 16, 2009)
 	- includes the ability to read igor .ibw files from asylum.
 	- cory quammen's registration additions from summer '08.